alvarenga-io/alvarenga-io/README.md

 # Isabella Alvarenga
-Welcome to my GitHub profile!
-I'm passionate about technology, learning, and building projects that make a difference.
-Currently, I'm studying **Computer Science** and working on personal and academic projects involving web development, problem-solving, and sustainability.
+Welcome to my profile!
+I'm passionate about technology and learning.
+Currently, I'm studying **Computer Science** and working on personal and academic projects involving web development.

 <!--
 **alvarenga-io/alvarenga-io** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.